michaeltukdev/Potok/readme.md

+> [!WARNING]
+> THIS IS STILL IN ACTIVE DEVELOPMENT.
+A LOT OF THE FUNCTIONALITY DOES NOT WORK.

 # Potok

 **Potok** is a secure, cross-platform, self-hosted CLI tool for automatically syncing and backing up [Obsidian](https://obsidian.md/) vaults (or technically anything) with end-to-end encryption.
 Potok is free, open-source, and designed for privacy and flexibility.